intermine/im-docs/docs/embedding/report-widgets.rst

 #.
 Determine where they are going to serve the widgets from.
 In the script above, we have a hardcoded link to http://localhost:8080/mine which is not very robust.
 #.
 In your widget, you will want to pass an ``id`` of an object from Java backend to the JSP and subsequently to JavaScript.
 In our example, we get *zen* data regardless of which report page we have visited!
 #.
 Take care of CSS dependencies. *Big* libraries like `Bootstrap <http://twitter.github.io/bootstrap>`_ or `Foundation <http://foundation.zurb.com>`_ will override any and all styles on the whole page.
 Either do not use them or use them with a prefix.
 We provide a nifty library for that at http://github.com/radekstepan/prefix-css-node.
 #.
 Make sure that JavaScript libraries on a page do not collide.
-If we specify that a widget relies on library X and we have no way of checking whether is was already, loading it again may have unpredictable consequences.
+If we specify that a widget relies on library X and we have no way of checking whether is was already loaded and it was, loading it again may have unpredictable consequences.

 Workflow
 --------